ndhoang123/Udacity-project4/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

-### File explaination
+### File explanation
-Dockerfile: It is used to define the structure of Dockerfile ./make_predictions: It is for running the prediction operation of ML model ./run_docker: Running the docker file
+Dockerfile: It is used to define the structure of Dockerfile

+./make_predictions: It is for running the prediction operation of ML model

+./run_docker: Running the docker file

-./upload_docker: Upload the docker image into the docker hub ./run_kubernetes: Create the kubernetes requirements.txt: All essential depedency
+./upload_docker: Upload the docker image into the docker hub

+./run_kubernetes: Create the Kubernetes

+requirements.txt: All essential dependency

-README.md: The markdown file is used to guide the repository app.py: The API is for house pricing prediction
+README.md: The markdown file is used to guide the repository

+app.py: The API is for house pricing prediction